annaberezko/courses_platform_api/README.md

 * Giving accesses to different courses by course id

 ### Lessons
-Has free access status.
-If it's True, then learners can see it without permission.
+Lesson free access status.
+If it's True, then learners can see it without access.
+If lesson have test=True, then administrator can create one test to this lesson, check the answers can administrator or curator.

 ## Tech details